AdebayoAkingbade/Git-clone/README.md

 # Git-clone
-Cloning Github with ReactJS technology
+Cloning Github with Github API using ReactJS technology